-- The professional, scientific and technical services industries have the largest number of small businesses engaged in it, a total of 184,067.
+- The professional, scientific, and technical services industries have the largest number of small businesses engaged in it, for a total of 184,067.
 That’s 16.9% of all businesses in the state.

 - Small firms are responsible for generating 26.4% of Georgia’s $37.6 billion in total exports.